Wisbech Grammar School: Modern history

 Plans to merge the grammar school with the two secondary modern establishments to form a comprehensive school were resisted by the Grammar School's governors; in a voluntary-aided school, the local education authority was responsible for its finances, but the governors and headmaster had autonomy over all other school policy.
 As a result of the governors' refusal, the LEA ceased to maintain the school, which became legally independent on 1 September 1983.
-The separate Queen's Schools, meanwhile, were merged to become a co-educational comprehensive school, this became the Thomas Clarkson Academy.
+Before the school formally became independent, its teachers were reported as having to "'make a very serious choice between staying with the local education authority which has employed them up to now or staying with the Grammar School' ... many of them were concerned about the number and calibre of pupils the school will attract".
+The separate Queen's Schools, meanwhile, were merged to become a co-educational comprehensive school; this became the Thomas Clarkson Academy.

 Soon after it became independent, the Grammar School lowered its entry age to 11 and joined the Assisted Places Scheme, a governmental scheme instigated in 1980 which allowed pupils who could not afford to go to fee-paying independent schools a free or subsidised place if they were within the top 10–15% of applicants in the school's entrance examination.
 By 1994, 53% of the Grammar School's pupils held assisted places, the highest proportion of any school in the scheme.

 In 1991, a major extension to the school site added 19 classrooms, four laboratories, two computer rooms, a sports hall and library.
 The former gymnasium was rebuilt and extended to become the Russell Hall, the senior school assembly hall and theatrical stage.
 Following the abolition of the Assisted Places Scheme in 1997, the school instituted a system of means tested bursaries known as governors' assisted places.

 A performing arts centre, the Dwight Centre, was completed in April 2003 with facilities for English and music teaching, drama and music technology.
 The 2010s saw a new sixth form centre (the Hazel Centre), the construction of a new astroturf pitch and a new refectory.